nerdschoolbergen/git/exercises/exercise-3.md

 The workflow here is easy: you choose and pick lines from Window A and B to make the final version in Output.

-:pencil: Right click on the line `<Merge Conflict>` in Output.
+- Right click on the line `<Merge Conflict>` in Output.
 It should give you the option to Select lines from A/B. Pick one.

 Save the file and close KDiff3 enitrely.
 The terminal should resume and fininsh the previous `git mergetool` command which has been locking the terminal until now.

-:pencil: Type `git status` into your terminal
+- Type `git status` into your terminal

 ```
 Untracked files: